hhaeri/Interpreting_Image_Classifiers/README.md

 Here I will use three common techniques for generating model explanations: LIME , SHAP , and gradients-based interpretability methods.

 ### LIME: Local interpretable model-agnostic explanations

+LIME generates simplified, interpretable surrogate models, such as linear regression or decision trees, for individual predictions by perturbing the input data and observing how the model's output changes.
+These surrogate models approximate the behavior of the complex model for that instance.
+By analyzing the coefficients or structure of the surrogate model, users can gain insights into which features (variables) had the most significant impact on the model's prediction for that instance.
+This information can help identify the key factors driving the decision.
+LIME's explanations make it easier for users to trust the predictions of complex models and debug them when necessary.
+It provides transparency and helps ensure that model decisions align with domain knowledge and expectations, making it easier to trust and debug machine learning models, particularly in critical applications like healthcare and finance.
+LIME is a model agnostic tool for model interpretability, it bridges the gap between complex machine learning models and human understanding by offering local, instance-specific explanations for model predictions.

+### SHAP: SHapley Additive exPlanations

+SHAP is a versatile and model-agnostic interpretability framework that goes beyond traditional feature importance methods to provide a more nuanced understanding of how individual features influence model predictions.
+At its core, SHAP is based on concepts from cooperative game theory, specifically the Shapley value, which is used to fairly distribute contributions among players in a cooperative game.
+In the context of machine learning, each feature is treated as a "player," and SHAP calculates the Shapley value for each feature to quantify its contribution to a prediction.
+Ulinke LIME, SHAP offers both local and global interpretability.
+Local explanations help users understand why a specific prediction was made by quantifying the impact of individual features for that instance.
+Global explanations provide an overview of feature importance across the entire dataset, allowing users to identify trends and patterns.

+### Integrated Gradients

+Integrated Gradients is an interpretability method used to understand how individual features or pixels in input data contribute to a machine learning model's predictions, particularly deep neural networks.
+It works by integrating gradients along a path from a baseline input to the actual input, calculating feature attributions.
+These attributions indicate the importance of each feature and can be visualized to highlight influential regions in data, making it useful for understanding complex model decisions in tasks like image analysis and natural language processing.
+Integrated Gradients aids in model debugging and building trust in AI systems.
+While Integrated Gradients can provide valuable insights into the importance of features for individual predictions, it doesn't offer a global feature importance summary across an entire dataset or model.